uzborg950/SARAS-ESAD-Baseline/README.md

 - Data preparation instructions for SARAS-ESAD 2020 challenge
 - Dataloader for SARAS-ESAD dataset
 - Pytorch1.X implementation
-- Feature pyramid network (FPN) archtecture with different ResNet backbones
+- Feature pyramid network (FPN) architecture with different ResNet backbones
 - Three types of loss functions i.e OHEM Loss, Focal Loss, and YOLO Loss on top of FPN

 ## Introduction

 Here, we implement basic data-handling tools for [SARAS-ESAD](https://saras-esad.grand-challenge.org/Dataset/) dataset with FPN training process.
 We implement a pure pytorch code for train FPN with [Focal-Loss](https://arxiv.org/pdf/1708.02002.pdf) or [OHEM/multi-box-loss](https://arxiv.org/pdf/1512.02325.pdf) paper.
 Aim of this repository try different loss functions and make a fair comparison in terms of performance on SARAR-ESAD dataset.

-We hope this will help kick start more teams to get upto the speed and allow the time for more invoative solutions.
+We hope this will help kick start more teams to get up to the speed and allow the time for more innovative solutions.
 We want to eleminate the pain of building data handling and training process from scratch.
 Our final aim is to get this repository the level of [realtime-action-detection](https://github.com/gurkirt/realtime-action-detection).

-At the moment we support latest pytorch and ubuntu with Anaconda distribution of python.
+At the moment we support the latest pytorch and ubuntu with Anaconda distribution of python.
 Tested on a single machine with 2/4/8 GPUs.

-You can found out about architecture and loss function on parent reportory, i.e. [RetinaNet implementation in pytorch.1.x](https://github.com/gurkirt/RetinaNet.pytorch.1.x).
+You can found out about architecture and loss function on parent repository, i.e. [RetinaNet implementation in pytorch.1.x](https://github.com/gurkirt/RetinaNet.pytorch.1.x).

 ResNet is used as a backbone network (a) to build the pyramid features (b).
 Each classification (c) and regression (d) subnet is made of 4 convolutional layers and finally a convolutional layer to predict the class scores and bounding box coordinated respectively.